maithilish/uknit/notes/notes.md

 We can strictly inject mocks only for the @Inject fields, but then for stop() test we have inject a server mock forcibly.

 This is also happens with POJO fields.

+## Super Class

+### Parse Super Class CU

+First CUT is parsed.
+Next for each TypeDecl in CUT CompilationUnit (cu) the super class name and package are collected into a map.
+Then for each super class name the source is searched (file content search) in package dir and details are collected in CuCache.
+Finally, for each entry in CuCache if cu not exists then new cu is parsed.

 ## IMC Arg Param